koseidiamond/KoseiHelper/README.md

 * [Triggers](#triggers)

 # Entities
-All entities are customizable through Sprites.xml.
+All entities that don't provide direct sprite/texture fields are customizable through Sprites.xml.
 Feel free to change the animations as you need.
 You can copy the sprite tags and paste them into your own Sprites.xml.
 Make sure your path is unique.

 ## Miscellaneous

 ### Goomba
-This entity follows the player horizontally, killing on contact, and can optionally be bounced on.
+This entity can follow the player horizontally or move in a fixed direction.
+Kills on contact, and can optionally be bounced on.
 It has several customizable options, including spawning mini versions each x seconds, flying away like strawberries, or be winged.
 They can also interact with springs.
 ### Plant
 This entity can move in a cycle, move when the player gets near, or jump when the player is above, and works in all 4 directions.
 Optionally, it can also shoot.
 The bullets can melt Defrostable Blocks.
 The small plants (Black and Jumping) respond like normal Actors (which means they can be pushed by blocks or fall down).
 ### Mary Block
-Single-use flowers that launch you with more or less strength depending on the mode.
+Single-use flowers that launch the player with more or less strength depending on the mode.
+Compatible with Theo.
 ### Winged Key
 They function as normal keys but they can fly away like winged strawberries at a customizable speed.
 ### Falling Platform/Donut